 C. bigelowii - yellow cap, thin white veil, shorter stem.
 (See Cortinarius).

 Gastroid Boletes - fleshy pored mushrooms that have closed up, with oddly formed pores.
 It can be hard to tell if a secotioid mushroom had gills or pores because they are so contorted!
 Smaller than their "normal" counterpart.
 Another gastroid bolete is found under the false truffle section.
 They are found partially underground, usually <10cm.
-Currently all called Gastroboletus, they will be moved into the following proper genera:
+Originally all called Gastroboletus, they are being moved into the following proper genera:

-Boletus (Gastroboletus) subalpinus - entirely pale brown when young, pores yellow- to olive-brown.
+Boletus subalpinus - entirely pale brown when young, pores yellow- to olive-brown.
 Related to Boletus regineus.

-Neoboletus (Gastroboletus) turbinatus var. flammeus - Blues quickly, and has yellow flesh, red or yellow pores and a blackish-brown cap, for quite a colour combination.
+'Neoboletus' (Gastroboletus) turbinatus var. flammeus - Blues quickly, and has yellow flesh, red or yellow pores and a blackish-brown cap, for quite a colour combination.
+May be a group.

 False Truffles with Columellas - these have completely closed up into spheres and you can't tell what they are until you cut them in half (make sure to cut from top to bottom if you can figure out how it was oriented).
 Inside you will see the columella (remnants of a stem) and contorted gills, pores or other hymenial tissue (whatever the spores grew on in the "normal" mushroom).
 They may be found above ground, partially underground or fully underground.
 Discerning between these groups can be very subtle because there are of course intermediate forms where you can kind of tell what it is before cutting it open, or there will only be the vaguest hint of a columella inside and it will look like a puffball or truffle.
 All of these distinctions are artificial... we have created these categories to make it easier for you to find your species by sorting all these pictures into groups.
 The true taxonomic picture is that each one of these is related to different "normal" mushrooms and that's all there is to it, except to marvel at the wide variety of forms that have evolved.
 Fairly small, ranging in size from <2.5cm to <5cm.